regolith-linux/website/content/en/docs/Getting started/configuration.md

 Note: GNOME also has it's own set of keybindings.
 When the Regolith session is first initialized, the conflicting GNOME keybindings are removed from the user settings.
 GNOME keybindings can be managed in `Settings`.

 <img class="shadow m-5" src="../regolith-screenshot-settings-keybindings.png" width="640px"/>

+## Window Behavior

+Regolith uses an i3 window manager variant called `i3-gaps`.
+It controls how windows are drawn, how keybindings are configured, some start up applications, and other details.
+By default the Regolith version of the i3 config file is at `/etc/regolith/i3/config`.

 ## Almost Everything Else